COMCIFS/comcifs.github.io/accepted/dictionary_development_practices.md

 A new development version of a dictionary can be created from the latest stable release version of a dictionary by applying the following changes:

-* Replace the `_dictionary.version` data item value with a development version constructed by incrementing the `<update>` part of the current version by one and postfixing it with the `-dev.0` string (i.e. "3.4.5" to "3.4.6-dev.0");
+* Replace the `_dictionary.version` data item value with a development version constructed by incrementing the `<update>` part of the current version by one and postfixing it with the `-dev.0` string (e.g. "3.4.5" to "3.4.6-dev.0");
 * Update the `_dictionary.date` data item if needed;
 * Register the development version in the `DICTIONARY_AUDIT` looped list.
 This is done by creating a new entry in which the `_dictionary_audit.version` data item value matches the the `_dictionary.version` data item value, the `_dictionary_audit.date` data item value matches the `_dictionary.date` data item value and the `_dictionary_audit.revision` data item value is set to an empty string.